AndySomogyi/sbmlsolver/docs/docs-build/_sources/Installation/installation.rst.txt

 .. note::

-    If at any point you get stuck or encounter an error please first read the :ref:`Troubleshooting the build <Troubleshooting the build>` page and then if the problem is not resolved, submit a github issue and we'll be more than willing to help.
+    If at any point you get stuck or encounter an error please first read the :ref:`Troubleshooting the build <Troubleshooting the Build>` page and then if the problem is not resolved, submit a github issue and we'll be more than willing to help.

 On windows, you should use the "x64 Native Tools Command Prompt for VS 2019" shell which you can find by